Day 1: Depart U.S. for Nairobi, Kenya

-Day 7: Masai Mara/Amboseli We fly this morning to Nairobi then drive to Amboseli National Park in the shadow of snowcapped Mt.
+Day 4: Nairobi/Amboseli We travel by mini-bus this morning to Amboseli National Park in the shadow of snow-capped Mt.
 Kilimanjaro, the Maasai’s “white mountain” and the world’s tallest free-standing mountain at 19,336 feet.
-Known for its large elephant population, Amboseli boasts wide dry plains also teeming with herds of wildebeest, zebra, impala and giraffe – as we may see on this afternoon’s game drive.
+Known for its large elephant population, Amboseli boasts wide, dry plains also teeming with herds of wildebeest, zebra, impala, and giraffe – as we may see on this afternoon’s game drive.
 B,L,D

-Day 8: Amboseli Early this morning we visit a nearby Maasai village.
-Later: more game drives and time for relaxing at our lodge in the foothills of Kilimanjaro beneath a copse of feathered acacia trees.
+Day 5: Amboseli Early this morning we visit a nearby Maasai village.
+Later: another game drive and time for relaxing at our lodge in the foothills of Kilimanjaro beneath a copse of feathered acacia trees.
 B,L,D

-Day 9: Amboseli/Ngorongoro Conservation Area Leaving Amboseli this morning, we cross the border into Tanzania at Namanga.
-This afternoon we reach spectacular Ngorongoro, a UNESCO Conservation Area, International Biosphere Reserve, and site of Ngorongoro Crater, the world’s largest intact volcanic caldera.
-On the crater’s floor is Africa in microcosm: grassland, swamps, lakes, forests, mountains, and unparalleled wildlife, including the rare black rhino, hippo, wildebeest, zebra, eland, gazelle, and black-maned lion.
+Day 8: Lake Manyara/Ngorongoro Conservation Area This morning we enjoy a final game drive at Lake Manyara then after lunch set out for Ngorongoro, a UNESCO Conservation Area, International Biosphere Reserve, and site of Ngorongoro Crater, the world’s largest intact volcanic caldera.
+On the crater’s floor is Africa in microcosm: grassland, swampland, lakes, forest, mountains, and unparalleled wildlife, including the rare black rhino, hippo, wildebeest, zebra, eland, gazelle, and black-maned lion.
 B,L,D

-Day 15: Lake Manyara/Nairobi Today we re-enter the urban world as we return to Nairobi.
+Day 15: Masai Mara/Nairobi Today we re-enter the urban world as we fly from the Mara back to Nairobi.
 Tonight we toast our safari adventure at a farewell dinner.
 B,L,D

 Day 16: Nairobi/Depart for U.S. After a morning at leisure, we transfer to the Nairobi airport and board our connecting flight to the U.S. B

-Day 17: Arrive U.S. We reach the U.S. this morning and connect with our flights home.
+Day 17: Arrive U.S. We reach the U.S. today and connect with our flights home.

 When To Go On Safari ...

-• November to December: Season of the “short” rains (brief daily thunderstorms); comfortable at Ngorongoro; warm in the Serengeti, with plentiful game
+November to December: Season of the “short” rains (brief daily thunderstorms); comfortable temperatures at Ngorongoro; warm in the Serengeti, with plentiful game